Sanketmis208/LeetMetric/README.md

-LeetMetrics
+# LeetMetrics

-LeetMetrics is a web app that helps you track your progress on LeetCode.
+**LeetMetrics** is a web app that helps you track your progress on LeetCode.

-🔎 Features
+## 🔎 Features

-User Search
+- **User Search**
   Enter your LeetCode username to fetch your problem-solving stats.

-Problem Breakdown
+- **Problem Breakdown**
   See how many problems you’ve solved by difficulty:

-Easy
+  - Easy

-Medium
+  - Medium

-Hard
+  - Hard

-Submission Counts
+- **Submission Counts**
   View the total number of submissions you’ve made overall, and separately for each difficulty level.

-📊 Dashboard Data
+## 📊 Dashboard Data

-Number of problems solved out of total available (for each difficulty)
+- Number of problems solved out of total available (for each difficulty)

-Total number of submissions
+- Total number of submissions

-Submissions split by difficulty
+- Submissions split by difficulty

+---

+**Example** (as shown in the screenshot):

+- **Easy:** 16 solved / 883 total
+- **Medium:** 11 solved / 1872 total
+- **Hard:** 0 solved / 846 total
+- **Overall submissions:** 38
+- **Easy submissions:** 21
+- **Medium submissions:** 17
+- **Hard submissions:** 0

+---

+## 🚀 Purpose

+LeetMetrics helps LeetCode users:
+- Track their progress visually
+- Identify which problem difficulties to focus on
+- Stay motivated to solve more problems!